 What to do?
 We might try to levy a gigantic tax on the incomes of the billionaire winners and redistribute their winnings to everyone else.
 But even if politically feasible, the winners will be tempted to store their winnings abroad – or expatriate.

 Suppose we look instead at the patents and trademarks by which government protects all these new inventions.

 Such government protections determine what these inventions are worth.
 If patents lasted only three years instead of the current twenty, for example, What’sApp would be worth a small fraction of $19 billion – because after three years anybody could reproduce its messaging technology for free.

 Instead of shortening the patent period, how about giving every citizen a share of the profits from all patents and trademarks government protects?
+Patent owners would want to contact a patent lawyer to discuss the change in profit before anything is edited.
 It would be a condition for receiving such protection.

 Say, for example, 20 percent of all such profits were split equally among all citizens, starting the month they turn eighteen.

 In effect, this would be a basic minimum income for everyone.